 Best telescope for seeing Andromeda Galaxy and the Milky Way

 (and still good on the planets and still very cheap)

 If you want a budget scope that is good at cruising along the milky way and bagging some of the larger deep space targets like the Andromeda Galaxy and the Orion Nebula as well as being nearly but not quite as good at viewing the moon and the planets then you’re going to need to spend a little bit more than £100 on a classic 80mm f5 achro… it really is a winner, please watch the beginning of this video.
 (AMAZON LINK: https://amzn.to/3uapwXU )

 The telescopes below may look different but they are actually all made in the same factory in China.

-The Skywatcher Startravel-80mm (aka ST80) and the Meade Adventure Scope 80mm (and the old Celestron ST80 and old Orion 80ST) are made by Synta in China.
-Apart from the labels and add ons these are the same scopes.
+The Skywatcher Startravel-80mm (aka ST80) and the Meade Adventure Scope 80mm (and Meade 80mm infinity package – which comes with a better tripod) and the old Celestron ST80 and old Orion 80ST are made by Synta in China.
+Apart from the labels and add ons these are the same scopes (BE CAREFUL don’t buy the latest Celestron travel scope.
+It is – I believe – inferior ).
 Each is a simple, cheap, two lens design called an achromatic doublet.
 Good 80mm achromatic doublets hit an optical sweet spot.
 Whilst larger achromatic doublet designs suffer from noticeable purple fringing this small 80mm scope controls the fringing well.
 The reason could be that the small 80mm lenses are easier to manufacture to very high standards or because the 80mm lens’ relatively low usable magnification is unable to resolve the fringing.
 Either way this scope rocks and is a keeper even for mega nerds like me!

 Do I need a tripod?